gamearn/gamearn/README.md

 - Xcode and CocoaPods for iOS work
 - Firebase CLI for hosting/functions changes
 - Access to the `gamearn-app` Firebase project
-- A local checkout of the Node backend when changing API or game contracts
+- A local checkout of the Node backend when changing API or game contracts.

 ## Local setup